Staff picks

 Not sure what show to see?
 Our team of experts has handpicked a dazzling collection of must-see events, ranging from over-the-top musicals and boundary-pushing dramas to spectacular concerts.
 Trust our theatre lovers and dive into this curated lineup.

-Poster of A Christmas Carol in Pasadena.
+Poster of Amadeus in Pasadena.

 Pasadena Playhouse